 Beans and bread, two staples of what Pirates ate during the Golden Age of Pirates, 1650-1725.

 What Pirate today hasn’t enjoyed these two warm and wonderful foods together?
 Delicious and nutritious.
 Good, healthy comfort food.
-In fact, they are a staple all over the world for Paupers, Pirates, and Painters.
+In fact, they are a staple all over the world for Paupers, Pirates, Painters, and Politicos.
 Beans: lentils, pintos, hericot vert… And breads: roti, tortilla, baguette.
 A wide array of breads and beans of many names, shapes, forms, tastes, colors, textures.

 I love the Tex-Mex Cuisine.
 Many modern chefs in Texas have refined this old fusion to a high art.
 Tex-Mex always seems to have cumin, which isn’t in Mexican food.
 Also, cheddar, montery jack, pepper jack is used instead of white cheeses from Mexico.
 Tacos are different.
 Tortillas are different: flour vs corn.
 And many times, Tex-Mex will add more spices, ground beef, and a wider array of chili peppers found in the US.

 I believe Tex-Mex will continue to evolve to a more universal Tex-Latin Cuisine, incorporating herbs, spices, ingredients from Cuban and Caribbean, Central American and Brazilian traditions.

 Rich in taste and texture Charro Black Beans and slightly sweet, decidedly Southern Skillet Cornbread slathered with warm butter….. mmmmm this be such a satisfying, quick and easy meal to prepare.